 And not only that; it’s not yet ten o’clock and I’ve taken up smoking and have drunk half a bottle of brandy before I’ve even had breakfast.

-Richie Malone is an old-school philanderer, misogynistic playboy and writer.
+Richie Malone is an old-school philanderer, misogynistic playboy and writer with an undeniable charm.

-Although he has yet to pen anything to attract literary acclaim under his own name, he has made a fortune writing pornographic novels under a female pseudonym.
+Although he has yet to pen anything to attract literary acclaim using his own name, he has made a fortune writing pornographic novels under a female pseudonym.

 NINE MONTHS AGO